-The Kansas City, Fort Scott and Gulf Railroad was first established as the Kansas & Neosho Valley Railroad in March 1865.
-However, it was taken over by a Boston group represented by a man named James F. Joy, president of the Chicago, Burlington, and Quincy Railroad system in August 1868.
+The Kansas City, Fort Scott, and Gulf Railroad was first established as the Kansas & Neosho Valley Railroad in March 1865.
+However, it was taken over by a Boston group represented by James F. Joy, president of the Chicago, Burlington, and Quincy Railroad system in August 1868.

 In October 1868, the corporate name of the railroad was changed to the Missouri River, Fort Scott & Gulf Railroad.

-The new line received a grant of 125,000 acres of land from the state; some 1,500 acres from individuals and town companies, and subsidies amounting to $750,000 in county and city bonds.
-This road and the Leavenworth, Lawrence & Galveston were known as the “Joy Roads,” for the reason that James F. Joy purchased the Cherokee Neutral Lands, of which about 3,000,000 acres were sold at an average price of $6.50 an acre for the benefit of the road.
+The new line received a grant of 125,000 acres of land from the state, some 1,500 acres from individuals and town companies, and subsidies amounting to $750,000 in county and city bonds.
+This road and the Leavenworth, Lawrence & Galveston were known as the “Joy Roads” because James F. Joy purchased the Cherokee Neutral Lands, of which about 3,000,000 acres were sold at an average price of $6.50 an acre for the benefit of the road.

 During this time, the competition was heavy between railroads racing to reach the Oklahoma State Line, prompting one Kansas History writer to say: